rohinigudimetla/cs-665-assignment-2/README.md

 # cs-665-assignment-2
-Delivery System using Design Pattern
+Delivery System using the Observer Design Pattern